brians1123/15112TermProject/README.md

 - fractions (included)
 - pygame_textinput (http://pygame.org/project-Pygame+Text+Input-3013-5031.html)

-The main code can be found in the file {\tt polynomialTime.py}
+The main program can be found in the file `polynomialTime.py`.